-Namelist Variable Туре Group nhtfrq Array of write frequencies for each h If nhtfrq(1) = 0, the file will be a Only the first file series may be a m nhtfrq(i) > 0, frequency is specified timesteps.
-If nhtfrq(i) < 0, frequen as number of hours. monthly average. f onthly average.
-If as number of integer(6) cam_inparm Default: 0,-24,-24,-24,-24,-24 daily average: nhtfrq=-24 type Namelis
+Namelist Variable Type Group ▼ nhtfrq Array of write frequencies for each in inhtfrq(1) = 0, the file will be a Only the first file series may be a notation of the first file series may be a notation. ill be a monthly average. cam inparm nhtfrq(i) > 0, frequency is specified as number of timesteps.
+If nhtfrq(i) < 0, frequency is specified as number of hours. integer(6) Default: 0,-24,-24,-24,-24 daily average: nhtfrq=-24 type Name